When you first start out as a nurse, it can be hard to figure out what you need to bring with you to your shifts.

 You might not be able to chew gum while on the floor, but popping a stick in for a few minutes at the end of your break can help you freshen up your breath before you head out again.

 Pocket protectors are definitely dorky, right?
 But they can be useful.
 Where are you going to store all your pens, sharpies, gum, and scissors?
 Plus, it makes emptying your pockets so much easier at the end of a shift.
 Then you can just pop your pocket protector neatly back into your clean scrubs the next day and off you go.
 They also keep your scrubs looking fresh and free of ink stains or sticky gum.

 10. Activity Tracker / Smart Watch

-Now you can combine your watch with your fitness tracker so you can take control of your own health and fitness sats.
+Nowadays, you can combine your watch with your fitness tracker, so you can take control of your own health and fitness.
 That insight may help you navigate your fatigue levels and monitor or motivate you to achieve new activity goals.

-Most nurses often dedicate a bag to carry back and forth from work, any washable bag will work.
+Lastly, most nurses often dedicate a bag to carry back and forth from work.
+Any washable bag will work.
 Some other items to consider include a pulse oximeter, compression stockings, and a blood pressure cuff.